Kubapatimat/quark-energy/README.md

 Available fields:
 - `quark.x`: returns the x component of position
 - `quark.y`: returns the y component of position
-- `quark.angle`: returns the angle between the x-axis and the vector
+- `quark.angle`: returns the angle in degrees between the x-axis and the vector

 Available custom functions:
 - `radians(degrees)`: converts the angle given in degrees to radians